 - (i) Whose annual income increases as a result of employment of a family member who was unemployed for one or more years previous to employment; - (ii) Whose annual income increases as a result of increased earnings by a family member during participation in any economic selfsufficiency or other job training program; or - (iii) Whose annual income increases, as a result of new employment or increased earnings of a family member, during or within six months after receiving assistance, benefits or services under any state program for temporary assistance for needy families funded under Part A of Title IV of the Social Security Act, as determined by the PHA in consultation with the local agencies administering temporary assistance for needy families (TANF) and Welfare-to-Work (WTW) programs.
-The TANF program is not limited to monthly income maintenance, but also includes such benefits and services as one-time payments, wage subsidies and transportation assistance-provided that the total amount over a six-month period is at least \$500.
+The TANF program is not Housing Authority of the County of Santa Barbara 06/14/2023304/04/2023 limited to monthly income maintenance, but also includes such benefits and services as one-time payments, wage subsidies and transportation assistance-provided that the total amount over a six-month period is at least \$500.

-- (b) Disallowance of increase in annual income. - (1) Initial twelve month exclusion.
+- (b) Disallowance of increase in annual income - (1) Initial twelve month exclusion.
 During the 12-month period beginning on the date on which a member of a qualified family is first employed, or the family first experiences an increase in annual income attributable to employment, the